vibster/flashcards-1/README.md

 provide a "deck" and choose to show any of the clue keys provided with buttons to toggle the other keys.

-these flashcards differ from most web-based flashcards in that it offers any number of clues on each card. in the case of the Japanese decks i've provided, you can select Japanese (ja), the English (en) translation, or the Latin (la) transliteration as your clue. buttons
+this web app differs from most web-based flashcards in that it offers any number of clues on each card. in the case of the Japanese decks i've provided, you can select Japanese (ja), the English (en) translation, or the Latin (la) transliteration as your clue. buttons